pgxn/rfcs/text/0000-release-meta-spec-v2.md

 1. A root key pair is maintained by PGXN, with the private key kept offline.
 2. A release key pair is generated and signed by the private root key, with the private key kept in an online vault accessible only to PGXN Manager.
-3. The public keys for both keys are published by PGXN in a [RFC 7517 JWK Set].
+3. The public keys for both keys are published by PGXN as a [RFC 7517 JWK Set].
 4. PGXN Manager uses the private release key to sign releases as described above.
 The most important property in the signed payload is the list of digests.
-5. Clients **MUST** regularly fetch the [RFC 7517 JWK Set] of public keys, validate their authenticity, and use them to verify the signature.
+5. Clients **MUST** regularly fetch the [RFC 7517 JWK Set] of public keys, validate their authenticity, and use them to verify `receipts/pgxn` signatures.
 6. With the data validated, the client can download and verify the release file against a signed digest (preference order: `sha512`, `sha256`, `sha1`).
 In this manner, the authenticity of the release file can be